0xPolygon/polygon-cli/README.md

   NODE_ID=$(polygon-edge secrets output --node-id --data-dir test-chain-1)

   # generate the genesis.json file
-  # note: you may have to add some fields to the alloc property there may be an insuffcient funds error
+  # note: you may have to add some fields to the alloc property there may be an insufficient funds error
   polygon-edge genesis --ibft-validators-prefix-path test-chain- --bootnode /ip4/127.0.0.1/tcp/10001/p2p/$NODE_ID --block-gas-limit 6706541

   ```